nathanwomack/30DaysOfSass/README.md

 @include add-gutter(1/3);
  ```

- In our index3.scss file, we're going to update our .main selector's width to 960px and add selectors for .left-bar and .content:
+ In our index3.scss file, we're going to update our .main selector's width to 960px and add selectors for .left-bar and .content.
+We want the left-bar to be 3 columns wide, and start in the first grid position.
+We want the content div to be 9 columns wide and start in the 4th position.

  ```
 .main {